- About the Residency

 Register with the National Residency Matching Program, Universal Thoracic Application, available at www.nrmp.org

 Residency Interview Dates

-Alex Fanning is residency coordinator for the UNC Department of Surgery.
-His email address is firstname.lastname@example.org and his phone is 919-843-1084.
+Melainie Bolick is residency coordinator for the UNC Division of Cardiothoracic Surgery.
+Her email address is firstname.lastname@example.org and her phone is 919-843-6188.

 Benjamin E. Haithcock, M.D., is director of the Cardiothoracic Surgery Residency at UNC Hospitals.
 His email address: email@example.com